How To Fix Missing A Temporary Folder Error In WordPress

 • Login to your cPanel account.

-• Click “File Manager” located under the “Files” section.
+• Click on the “File Manager” located under the “Files” section.

-• Click “Edit”.
+• Click on the “Edit“.
 Before you edit download a copy of “wp-config.php” to your computer, just as a precautionary measure.

 • Find the line that says, “/* That’s all, stop editing!
 Happy publishing. */”.